metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Tennessee's pass rush may be one of the best in the league.

 Trevor Siemian showing some moxie in his quarterbacking, connecting on a deep pass to Deonte Harris on a drive ending in a touchdown.

+Ryan Tannehill's mobility continues to be an unrecognized ace in the hole for this Titans offense.